Barcelona by bike - a campaigner's guide

 Protective clothing and helmets are comparatively rare (I estimate around a quarter of cyclists I saw in the city wore helmets) leading to the impression that cycling is an entirely normal and safe activity in the city.
 Also, I did not find the distinctive groups of cyclists in London that are the subject of much interest in the UK, neither road hardened, lycra-clad long distance commuters nor fixed gear fashionistas.
 I would not go so far as to say that cycling in Barcelona is a mundane activity.
 There are a number of bicycles on the streets which are clearly highly prized by their owners including Bromptons - seemingly a particular favourite with Barcelona's high flyers - but general purpose utility bicycles and mountain bikes are most common.

 There is no clear age division between cyclists and non cyclists although it does seem to be a mode favoured slightly more by the young, as in other cities.
 I encountered some interesting load carrying arrangements!

 The local authorities seem keen to continue to maintain and improve the bicycle infrastructure.
 One interesting plan is for a fleet of tricycles to be used to reduce congestion in and around the shops, currently being trialled by the authorities (as described on the Movilidad y Transporte website, in Catalan):

-This idea is a great example of enlightened thinking from the local authorities, and demonstrates the how cycles are not just seen narrowly through the perspective of bicycle rental for short urban trips.
-The project demonstrates that cycling is seen more broadly and an integral part of the city's travel system.
+This idea is a great example of enlightened thinking from the local authorities, and demonstrates how cycles are not just viewed narrowly through the perspective of bicycle rental for short urban trips.
+The project demonstrates that cycling is seen more broadly as an integral part of the city's travel system.